 Currently, these former fraternity members are facing allegations brought by the Centre County District Attorney.
 There will be more court proceedings.

 Penn State’s disciplinary process is separate and distinct from any criminal investigation.
-In this case, we are looking at what is provided to us by local police and our Office of Student Conduct is undertaking an investigative review, which will be used to inform the conduct processes.
-The results of those processes will ultimately determine if an individual has violated Penn State’s student code of conduct, and will be subject to disciplinary sanctions if found in violation.
+In this case, we are looking at what is provided to us by local police and our Office of Student Conduct is undertaking an investigative review, which will be used to inform the individual conduct processes.

 HAVE PENN STATE ADMINISTRATORS BEEN IN CONTACT WITH THE PIAZZA FAMILY?

 As the University community continues to mourn the death of student Timothy Piazza, our thoughts remain with Tim’s family and friends for the devastating heartbreak they are experiencing.
 We will always mourn this, and we are committed to honoring the Piazza family’s desire to have meaningful student safety improvements come from this tragedy.

 All statements the president or the university have made on the fraternity matters can be found here under the Quick Links section of the Penn State Update website.